eeditiones/tuttle-doc/README.md

 # Tuttle Documentation

-This repository contains the documentation for Tuttle - the Git interface for eXist-db.
+This repository is used to generate the documentation for Tuttle - an OpenAPI Git interface for eXist-db.

+The ***[documenation website](https://eeditiones.github.io/tuttle-doc/)*** is generated with Hugo and automatically deployed to github pages on each change.

 ## Proposing new entries